eneajorgji/eneajorgji/README.md

 ## Hi there 👋
 ### I'm Enea, I love 🐍Python programming language and Alpacas 🦙

-- 🔭 I’m currently working as a Graphic Designer and I am studying to become a programmer.
+- 🔭 I’m currently working as a R&D Systems Associate.
 - 🌱 I’m currently learning Python, Numpy, Pandas, Matplotlib, Seaborn, Scikit-Learn, Django and Vue.js.

 ### Here you can find out about me